House of Glücksburg: Norway

 In 1905, Prince Carl of Denmark became Norway's first independent monarch in 518 years, taking the regnal name Haakon VII.
 His father was King Frederick VIII of Denmark, and one of his uncles was King George I of Greece.

 The heir apparent is Crown Prince Haakon of Norway (born 1973).
 See the present line of succession.

 Iceland

 In 1918, Iceland was elevated from an autonomous Danish province to a separate Kingdom of Iceland.
-Christian X of Denmark was henceforth King of Denmark and Iceland until 1944, when Iceland dissolved the personal union between the two countries.
+Christian X of Denmark was henceforth King of Denmark and Iceland until 1944, when Iceland dissolved the personal union between the two countries and became a republic.

-The heir apparent was his son, Frederick IX of Denmark (1899–1972).
+The heir apparent was his son, Frederik IX of Denmark (1899–1972).